revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

  ---

-30. Which of the following is not a logical operator?
+30.Which of the following is not a logical operator?

 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)